kylerbrown/bark/specification.md

 ## Goals and conceptual framework

-The goal of BARK is to provide an open, unified, flexible, and portable format for storing time-varying data, along with sufficient metadata to reconstruct the conditions of how the data were recorded for many decades in the future.
+The goal of Bark is to provide an open, unified, flexible, and portable format for storing time-varying data, along with sufficient metadata to reconstruct the conditions of how the data were recorded for many decades in the future.